Soundbendor/food-detection-embedded/myBSEC/README.md

 ### Building

-To build this shared library you simply need to run `make` in this directory
+To build this shared library you simply need to run `make` in this directory, this will also copy the .so object to the correct location